org-alterhen/alterhen-gatsby/src/pages/artist/mihai-grecu.md

   moving images.
 country: Romania
 profpic: https://ucarecdn.com/eb4fcd35-19a7-47d6-952f-a2645a33fe31/mihai_500c.gif
-title: "The subliminal ghosts series "
+title: The subliminal ghosts series
 statement: 'The "Subliminal ghosts series" is a collection of moving images depicting otherwordly apparitions which are taking over mental landscapes.
   Blending the mystical and supernatural with state-of-the-art